Course Content and Outcome Guide for WR 105

 Outcome Assessment Strategies

-The instructor will assess the student using in-class and out-of-class writing assignments, group discussion and individual conferencing.
+The instructor will assess the student using in-class and out-of-class writing assignments and group discussion.
 Assessment methods will include:

-Additional assessment methods may include presentations, portfolios, and/or journaling.
+Additional assessment methods may include presentations, portfolios, and/or journal writing.

 Course Content (Themes, Concepts, Issues and Skills)